 You might notice that I only have two small salmon filets on top of my salad.
 That’s because I love to use this for meal prep, since it’s only me here, now.
 The veggies are sturdy enough to last for several days, but the salmon has a limited time in the fridge.
 The salmon cooks so quickly, it’s not a problem to quickly knock off a couple more pieces later in the week to complete the meal, or I can just go vegetarian and eat it as is.
 I do serve the dressing on the side for meal prep.
 The cucumbers and tomatoes are no problem dressed, and just get better and better, but the lettuce can get wilty.

 Making Mediterranean Salmon Salad:

 As you can see from the short list of ingredients, this is an easy, peasy salad to get on the table.
 If you remove part o the peel from the cucumber, it will leave you with some of the fiber but takes off a bit of the bitterness which lies in the peel.
+And that helps to make it more a-peal-ing to kids.
 Besides, it always makes them prettier.
 That’s optional.
 The tomatoes, though, really are best halved so the juices mingle in the salad, they absorb the flavor of the dressing, and they’re easier to manage and eat.